true-myth/true-myth/README.md

 [Sanctuary]: https://sanctuary.js.org

-1. True Myth is TypeScript-first and Flow-first, which means that it assumes you are using TypeScript or Flow if you're aiming for rigorous type safety.
+1. True Myth is TypeScript-first, which means that it assumes you are using TypeScript if you're aiming for rigorous type safety.

     By contrast, Sanctuary is a JavaScript-first library, with runtime checking built in for its types.
 Sanctuary's TypeScript support is [in progress][s-ts], but will for the foreseeable future remain add-on rather than first-class.
 (Sanctuary *does* allow you to create a version of the module without the runtime checking, but it requires you to do this yourself.)

     There's value in both of these approaches, so True Myth aims to take advantage of the compilers and play in a no-runtime-cost space.

-    If you want a JS-focused (rather than TS- or Flow-focused) library which will help you be safer without a compiler, you should definitely pick Sanctuary over True Myth.
-If you've already using TS or Flow, True Myth is a bit nicer of an experience.
+    If you want a JS-focused (rather than TS-focused) library which will help you be safer without a compiler, you should definitely pick Sanctuary over True Myth.
+If you've already using TS, True Myth is a bit nicer of an experience.

-2. True Myth aims to keep functional programming jargon to a minimum and to use TypeScript and Flow type notation throughout its docs as well as in its implementation.
+2. True Myth aims to keep functional programming jargon to a minimum and to use TypeScript type notation throughout its docs as well as in its implementation.

     Sanctuary is aimed squarely at people who are already extremely comfortable the world of strongly-typed, pure functional programming languages.
 This is particularly evident in the way its type signatures are written out (using the same notation you would see in Haskell or PureScript), but it's also present in Sanctuary's heavy use of functional programming terminology throughout its docs.

     Haskell- and Purescript-style types are quite nice, and the functional programming jargon is very useful.
 However, they're also another hump to get over.
 Again: a tradeoff.

-    By opting for type notation that TS or Flow developers are already familiar with, and by focusing on what various functions *do* rather than the usual FP names for them True Myth aims at people just coming up to speed on these ideas.
+    By opting for type notation that TS developers are already familiar with, and by focusing on what various functions *do* rather than the usual FP names for them True Myth aims at people just coming up to speed on these ideas.

     The big win for Sanctuary over True Myth is [Fantasy Land] compatibility, or familiarity if coming from a language like Haskell or PureScript.